AirshipCMS/endtoend.airshipcms.io/E2E Site Setup and Rendering Tests.md

 |Header|`CCC Future Date Item`|
 |Permalink|`ccc`|

+Notes: and description is different.

 ### Item: "DDD No Content Item"
 This item has the same values as "D No Content Item", except for the following:

 |Field|Value|
 |--|--|--|
 |Permalink|`ddd`|

+Notes: and description is different.

 ```
 For each collection use the same naming conventions, switching out 'Item', 'Product', or 'Subscription Product'